flamarion/gpg_cleanup/README.md

 # gpg_cleanup
 Script to clean up your gpg keyring

-Use por sua conta e risco :)
+Use at your own risk :)